grmble/purescript-bonsai-forms/README.md

   the compiler has enough information about your data types to generate simple but working forms

 That's the idea anyway.
-Right now, there is a partial DSL and a partial implementation for Pure CSS.
+Right now, there is a first shot at\
+the DSL and an interpreter for Pure CSS aligned forms.

+* Support for textarea and all input types except hidden and file.
+* customMarkup/customControl can be used to add missing functionality, e.g. html selects (example at https://github.com/grmble/purescript-bonsai-forms-demo)